 Season extenders, which protect plants from cold, include:

-Row covers, which simply cover plants with insulating material and keeps them from freezing.
+Row covers simply cover plants with insulating material and keep them from freezing.
 They can be used in the spring to help start plants sooner or in the fall, to keep them going.
 Row covers can be made from plastic sheeting or what’s known as “floating row” cover material.
 One problem with plastic is that it is impermeable, so no air can get in and moisture stays trapped.
-One way to get around this, is to build or buy frames — something as simple as a wire arch — so you can cover your plants with the plastic sheeting, but air can still circulate.
+One way to get around this is to build or buy frames — something as simple as a wire arch — so you can cover your plants with the plastic sheeting, but air can still circulate.

 Cloches are like individual greenhouses for plants.
 There are a lot of ready-made choices available and come in paper or plastic form.
 You can make your own using something as simple as a cut-up milk jug.

-Greenhouses, the original extension devices, which you can build or buy.
+Greenhouses are the original extension devices which you can build or purchase.

 If you use season extenders, you will have to re-think your planting and harvest schedules since you will be able to plant sooner and can harvest later.
 For example, most fall crops should be started in July.
-Keep in mind that many leafy crops will mature more slowly when started later in the season since the days are growing shorter and sun exposure is less (see Choosing Fall Crops).
+Keep in mind that many leafy crops will mature more slowly when started later in the season since the days are growing shorter and sun exposure is less (see Best Garden Veggies to Over-Winter).